curedao/docs/README.md

 ### Q3/2022 Integration and Testing

-* Integrate with other tech architecture (storage providers, data marketplaces, analysis software, etc.. )
+* Integrate with other tech architecture (storage providers, data marketplaces, analysis software, etc. )
 * Integrate with operating health data standards and Electronic Health Record
 * Build showcase plugins
 * Release V2 of the Software Framework